richb-hanover/jqGrowl/README.md

     <script type = "text/javascript">
     $(document).ready(function()
     {
-        // Initialize the plugin and define queue location on the screen
+        // Initialize the plugin and define queue location
+        // and the time it dwells on the screen (in milliseconds)
         $.jqGrowl.init( {
             position: 'absolute',
               bottom: '8px',